sib-swiss/containers-introduction-training/docs/course_material/day2/5_reproducibility_snakemake.md

     If you placed included files in subfolders (like `rules/analysis.smk`), you need to change relative paths for external script files, hence the `../` in the script path.

 !!! hint
     Inside the script, an S4 object named `snakemake` analogous to the Python case available and allows access to input and output files and other parameters.
-Here the syntax follows that of S4 classes with attributes that are R lists, _e.g._ you can access the first input file with snakemake@input[[1]] (note that the first file does not have index 0 here, because R starts counting from 1).
-Named input and output files can be accessed in the same way, by just providing the name instead of an index, _e.g._ snakemake@input[["myfile"]].
+Here the syntax follows that of S4 classes with attributes that are R lists, _e.g._ you can access the first input file with `snakemake@input[[1]]` (note that the first file does not have index 0 here, because R starts counting from 1).
+Named input and output files can be accessed in the same way, by just providing the name instead of an index, _e.g._ `snakemake@input[["myfile"]]`.

 **Exercise:** Find an efficient way to create a computing environment for the rule.

 !!! hint
-    Remember what you did during 1, session 3 "Working with Dockerfiles"!
+    Remember what you did during Day 1, session 3 "Working with Dockerfiles"!

 ??? done "Answer"
     During Day 1, you built your own docker image, called deseq2.
 This image actually contains everything we need to run DEA, so let's use it again, but with Snakemake this time!
 This means that you need to add the following to your `rule differential_expression`: